wolffles/Crash_Course/comp_sci/notes/javascript_notes.md

 # STRINGS
  * [] works on strings but not numbers
  * string.prototype.repeat(n) the * operator doesn't work like ruby on strings.
+* string.slice(start,end) similar to array.splice. also can take negative numbers counting backwards.

 #REGEX